Jamie Arndt, PhD

 Arndt, J., Vess, M., Cox, C.R., Goldenberg, J.L., & Lagle, S. (2009).
 The psychosocial effect of personal thoughts of mortality on cardiac risk assessment.
 Medical Decision Making, 29, 175-181.

-Arndt, J., & Goldenberg, J.L. (in press).
+Arndt, J., & Goldenberg, J.L.
+(2011).
 When self-enhancement is in the driver’s seat: Using the terror management health model to understand health behavior.
-In C. Sedikides and M. Alicke (Eds.), The Handbook of Self-enhancement and Self-protection.
+In C. Sedikides and M. Alicke (Eds.), The Handbook of Self-enhancement and Self-protection (pp.380-398).
 Guilford Press.

 Impact of mortality concerns on cancer risk behavior (NCI), PI, 2002-07.